danieluhl/astro-blog/src/content/blog/customizing-astropaper-theme-color-schemes.md

   - color-schemes
   - docs
 ogImage: ""
-description:
-  How you can enable/disable light & dark mode; and customize color schemes of AstroPaper theme.
+description: Customizing AstroPaper theme color schemes
 ---

 This post will explain how you can enable/disable light & dark mode for the website.
 Moreover, you'll learn how you can customize color schemes of the entire website.